SPCK Butterfly Strategy

 SPCK thesis for this butterfly

 SPCK butterfly positions are structurally neutral / pin (limited-risk, limited-reward); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-SPCK positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SPCK alongside the broader basket even when SPCK-specific fundamentals are unchanged.
+SPCK positions also carry Communication Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SPCK alongside the broader basket even when SPCK-specific fundamentals are unchanged.
 Always rebuild the position from current SPCK chain quotes before placing a trade.

 Frequently asked questions